paezha/macdown/README.md

 remotes::install_github("paezha/macdown")
 ```

-Note that you may need to restart RStudio at this point for the
+Note that you may need to restart RStudio at this point before the
-following dialog to show up.
+template becomes available in the menu.

+3. Create a project to work on your thesis!
+Do not nest your thesis as
+    part of another project, since this will confuse the directory
+    structure.

-3. Use the **New R Markdown** dialog to select macdown **Thesis**:
+4. Use the **New R Markdown** dialog to select macdown **Thesis**:

 ![New R Markdown](man/figures/create-new-rmd.png) ![Create macdown
 thesis](man/figures/select-macdown.png)

 Note that this will currently only **Knit** if you name the document
 `index` as shown above.
-This guarantees that `index.html` is generated
-correctly for the Gitbook version of the thesis.

-4. Customize the information for the thesis in the YAML at the top of
+5. Customize the information for the thesis in the YAML at the top of
     index.Rmd.
 There you can enter your name, title of the thesis,
     abstract, etc.

 ![Customize information](man/figures/customize-yaml.png)

-5. Create R markdown documents with the content of your thesis.
+6. Create R markdown documents with the content of your thesis.
 Each
     chapter could be a separate R markdown document.
 To include in the
     thesis, use chunks in `index.rmd` as follows: